 - Rural location and poor cell service

-Montana Highway 200 stretches across the entire state, boasting some of the most beautiful views in the region.
+Montana Highway 200 stretches across the entire state, featuring some of the most beautiful views in the region.
 But these views come at a cost.
 This road has one of the highest percentages of fatal single-vehicle accidents.

 The rural location and lack of cell service make it even more dangerous.
 In case of emergencies, help may be quite far away.
 It’s a beautiful drive but one that demands respect and care.